aws-samples/how-to-monitor-tgw-route-limits-using-serverless-architecture/README.md

 --capabilities CAPABILITY_IAM \
 --Region us-west-2
 </code></pre>
 <p style="padding-left: 40px;">This stack includes resources that affect permissions in your AWS account by creating necessary IAM roles.
-You must explicitly acknowledge this by specifying CAPABILITY_IAM or CAPABILITY_NAMED_IAM value for the –capabilities parameter.</p>
+You must explicitly acknowledge this by specifying CAPABILITY_IAM or CAPABILITY_NAMED_IAM value for the --capabilities parameter.</p>
 Stack creation will take you approximately 5–7 minutes.
 Check the status of the stack by running the command that follows every few minutes.
 You should see StackStatus value as CREATE_COMPLETE when done.

 Example: